WSP-Sweden/DTO-Skagerrak/README.md

 All code can be run in the WEkEO Jupyter environment with the following steps:
 1. Once logged into WEkEO, spawn a remote server at the following location: https://jupyterhub.prod.wekeo2.eu/hub/spawn
+2. Create a custom conda environment using the YAML file provided in this repository (DTO_conda.yaml").
+This environment can be used to run all notebooks provided in this repository.
+  2a.
-2. Install the following packages via terminal in the "wekeolab" environment (more specific instructions are given at the beginning och each notebook):
+3. Install the following packages via terminal in the "wekeolab" environment (more specific instructions are given at the beginning och each notebook):
    - xcube-cmems
    - bottleneck
 3. Replace the "username" and "password" variables at the beginning of the notebook with your own credentials for Copernicus Marine